-1 Jul 2020 The Share a Thobe for Mask Making Campaign has ended.
+The Share a Thobe for Mask Making Campaign ended on 30 June, 2020.
 We received 227 thobes, 35 men’s shirts, and 20 sheets that will be used by Army of Mask volunteers to create face masks for Qatar’s residents.
 Thank you for your generosity.

 Share a Thobe for Mask Making is a joint campaign between The Army of Masks and SustainableQATAR to support people in need during the global pandemic.

 The Army of Masks is a grassroots virtual community of volunteers helping Qatar to flatten the curve by sewing and providing Do-It-Yourself (DIY) washable and reusable fabric masks to meet the urgent need for face coverings during COVID-19.
 Since the Army of Masks was launched on March 20, 2020, it has provided close to 20,000 face masks worldwide to essential workers fighting the pandemic and to communities in dire need.

 News Flash: Inspired by the Army of Masks in North America, a local initiative recently launched in Qatar in partnership with the American Women’s Association of Qatar.
 The initial result of that partnership was to help sew DIY facemasks for healthcare workers, as well as patients and visitors in US hospitals that had no or few supplies when the pandemic hit.
 The fabric masks are intended to supplement, not replace, N95 masks and surgical masks.
 In just four weeks, volunteers in self-isolation cut and sewed 1,330 face masks that were sent to the Orlando Health Winnie Palmer Hospital for Women and Babies in Florida.
 UPS Qatar joined the team to sponsor, handle, and ship the precious cargo, staying true to the Army of Masks’ motto: “We are in this together.”